ashyshka/GL-DevOps-Kubernetes/week5/task2/README.md

 ```
 while true; do curl $LB ; sleep 0.3 ; done
 ```
-#### Set up two Uptime Robot Monitorings to the this IP with Keywords "Version: 1.0.0" and "Version: 2.0.0" and Public Status Page with them
+#### Set up Uptime Robot Monitorings to the this IP with Keywords "Version: 1.0.0" and add to Public Status Page
 #### Task 2.2
 **build and push v2.0.0, create deploymment**
 ```